wtg/shuttletracker/README.md

 10. Start MongoDB, and ensure it is running, and listening on port 27017 (or whichever port you defined in `MongoPort` within `conf.json`)
 11. Add data to your database.
 Example DBs are provided in `example_database`, as well as a simple import/export script to setup the database for you.
     - If using an example database, you might need to check the name of the imported database, and change `MongoUrl` accordingly.
-12. Start the app by running `go run main.go` in the project root directory.
+12. Start the app by running `go run cmd/shuttletracker/main.go` in the project root directory.
 13. You can optionally add yourself as an administrator by using the `make-admin` script in the example_database folder, passing it your RCS ID as the first argument.
 14. Visit http://localhost:8080/ to view the tracking application and http://localhost:8080/admin to view the administration panel